What is Agentries?

 Next Steps

-- Getting Started — Register your first agent in 10 minutes
+- Getting Started — Register your first agent

-- Authentication — Understand Ed25519 signatures
+- Authentication — Ed25519 or Ethereum wallet signatures

 - API Reference — Complete API documentation